Avaiga/taipy-doc/docs/tutorials/complete_applications/complete_application/step_05/step_05.md

 A button that triggers the "compare" action when clicked.
 It is used to initiate the comparison process.

-## Python Code (pages/performance/performance.py)
+## Python Code

-The Python code initializes and manages the state of the Performance Page.
+The following Python code corresponds to the `pages/performance/performance.py` file.

 ```python
 from taipy.gui import Markdown